 When it established its first field office in Kinshasa in February 2004, EISA had long been active in the DRC, working with a range of role-players since 1998, establishing strong links with several CSOs and political parties.
 EISA DRC contributed to efforts toward a smooth and peaceful political transition, culminating in the holding of credible and legitimate elections in the DRC.
-In the post election period EISA supported the deepening of democracy, peace and good governance.
-The office was closed in 2011 with the completion of its mandate.

 The Project to Strengthen the Monitoring Initiatives of Electoral Mechanisms (PRISME), financed by the European Union for a period of 24 months, commenced on 1 March 2021 to: